What Is Coronavirus — and How Worried Should You Be?

 Coronaviruses spread from person to person through droplets released when people who are infected cough or sneeze.
 These infected droplets can land on people nearby, who can then become infected if the virus gets into their body through their eyes, nose or mouth.

-So you could get COVID-19 from coming in close contact with an infected person who is coughing and sneezing, Dr. Gordon says.
-Experts also suspect that you can get it from touching a surface that has been contaminated with virus-containing droplets and then touching your eyes, nose or mouth.
+So you could get COVID-19 from coming in close contact with an infected person who is coughing and sneezing, says Steven Gordon, MD, Chairman of the Department of Infectious Disease.
 That’s why the CDC recommends that you wear a cloth face mask in public to prevent the spread.
+Experts also suspect it may be possible to get it from touching a surface that has been contaminated with virus-containing droplets and then touching your eyes, nose or mouth.

-Symptoms may appear two to 14 days after being exposed and are what one would expect from a typical upper respiratory infection:
+Symptoms may appear two to 14 days after someone is exposed to the virus and are what one would expect from a typical upper respiratory infection:

 “Unfortunately there is no truly identifying feature of this coronavirus that separates it from other viruses out there,” Dr. Esper says.

-Other symptoms from nausea to diarrhea to COVID toes and rashes have also been reported.
+Other symptoms such as COVID toes and rashes have also been reported.

 People infected with this virus should receive supportive care such as rest, fluids and fever control, to help relieve symptoms.
 For severe cases, treatment should include care to support vital organ functions — and the FDA also granted an emergency use authorization for the investigational antiviral drug remdesivir for patients who are hospitalized with COVID-19.